-Okay, guys.
-Here is that delicious new recipe I promised you.
-SKINNY BEEF ENCHILADAS.
+Okay, friends.
+Here is an amazingly delicious recipe for you today.
+Let me introduce to you SKINNY BEEF ENCHILADAS.
 Yes, Ma’am.
 Skinny Enchiladas that are so out-of-this-world good you will want to make them again and again! 😀

 I cut down on a lot of fat and calories by using really lean ground beef.
 96% lean to be exact.
 But you could always use lean ground turkey or even chicken.
 I also made them with low-fat cheese and loaded them up with onion and spices so they were extra flavorful.
 I think that’s the typical problem with ‘skinny’ or ‘light’ recipes- they lack in flavor so it makes you miss the real thing.
 Not with these though, my friends.
 They are so tasty and totally cured my Mexican food cravings. *High five*

-Serve these up with lots of salsa and light sour cream and you can thank me after dinner. 😉
+Serve these amazing Skinny Beef Enchiladas with lots of salsa and light sour cream and you can thank me after dinner. 😉

 - 12 small corn tortillas